serlo/frontend/README.md

 - **View notifications**.
 After login, you can view your notifications by clicking on the notification icon in the top menu.

 - **Edit tools**.
 After login, you can view several menus that allows you to edit the content.
-This feature is currently only working on staging.
+The links are pointing to the legacy server and are not handled by the frontend.

 ## Entities